Skip to contents

 projs <- spmm.project(n, A, n_timesteps, n_stages, n_patches)

-#> [1] "Deterministic spatial matrix model projections for patches structured population vector and movement then demography A projection matrix."
+#> [1] "Deterministic spatial matrix model projections for patches structured population vector and movement then demography A projection matrix.
+The arg mod_move is currently ignored; please modify manually."